cellsignal/incytr-viz/src/incytr_viz/assets/help.md

 -- Targets may not be displayed when there are too many pathways passing the current filters.
 Please apply additional filters.
 -- When downloading outputs, your browser may ask you to allow the app to download multiple files.
 -- Some filters may be disabled if the metric is not detected or available.
+-- "Address already in use" error: This likely means the gunicorn process was not terminated when a terminal was closed.
+This can happen when running a program from a code editor like VS Code
--- Large files (1 million pathways) may slow rendering speed.
-It may be helpful to
+-- Large files (~1M pathways) may take slightly longer to filter.
+-- Warning!
+Dash cytoscape > 0.3.0 (e.g. 1.0.0 and above) have bugs that affect graph updates as of July 2024